Stachugit/CatHack/README.md

 ### ⚙️ Settings Menu
 - **Set Frequency**: Configure the frequency for SubRecord, Monitor, Jammer, and RF Analyzer functionalities.
+- **Set Brightness**: Adjust the screen brightness for optimal visibility.

 ## 🐬 Flipper Zero Compatibility
 CatHack supports .sub files with RAW protocol from Flipper Zero.
 All necessary files, including compatible Flipper Zero files, are included in the [CatFiles.zip](https://drive.google.com/file/d/1RKXt6-wOJWU3LxkXymQJNm4udPsosoiT/view?usp=sharing) package.
 Simply download and extract these files to your SD card to use them with CatHack.